jdc-cunningham/twerk-lidar-robot/README.md

 ### About this branch
-This was the most current branch, main difference other than test code is the devlogs being included in the branch.
+This is the most current branch, main difference other than test code is the devlogs being included in the branch.
 The devlogs include a a lot of images as in bigger download.

 This branch in particular is a new approach to servo state and updated gaits before continuing with more navigation work.